BlinkID/blinkid-verify-android/README.md

 ```

-Implement your camera scanning screen Composable by using our `CameraScreen` Composable that is responsible for camera management:
+Implement your camera scanning screen Composable by using our `CameraScreen` Composable which is responsible for camera management:

 ```kotlin
 @Composable